 Now that we're heading into summer, raw fish is just the kind of food we want to be eating, as it's light, refreshing and simple to prepare.
 Raw or cured fish is also perfect for entertaining, as it forms an impressive dish without being overly complicated to make.
 Take, for instance, a few thin slices of sashimi-grade yellowfin tuna, add some finely sliced shallots, some toasted sesame seeds and a dressing of Japanese soy, mirin and rice vinegar.
 To make this dish a success, all you need is an excellent fishmonger (buy the tuna on the day of the dinner party so it's at its very best) and a very sharp knife.
 When I visit friends' houses, I'm often amazed how blunt their knives are; make sure you get yours sharpened regularly.
 You could also embellish this dish with some finely julienned daikon, carrot or cucumber.
 Make sure your plates are cold, and keep the tuna in the fridge right up until serving, but don't keep it on ice, because fish absorbs water.

 If you have a larger group, you could cure a side of salmon, or as I prefer, ocean trout.
 Gravlax makes a lovely, simple first course or centrepiece as part of a buffet.
-(See the October issue of GT for a masterclass on gravlax.)
+(See our masterclass on gravlax.)
 All you need is some excellent rye bread, some lemon wedges and a lightly whipped crème fraîche with finely chopped dill, red onion and chives.

 There are countless ways of curing salmon, though.
 Drizzling the salmon with Campari or gin or vodka, and then scattering it with a curing mix of ground spices, salt, crushed coriander seeds, chopped fresh coriander leaves and a drizzle of honey creates a nice combination; Campari with lemon and orange zest also works well.
 I'm also fond of drizzling the salmon with vodka and then adding a salt-and-sugar curing mix with a good amount of dill and grated beetroot.